 Lake Erie is the 10th largest lake on Earth.
 It is bounded on the north by the Canadian province of Ontario, on the south by the U.S. states of Ohio, Pennsylvania, and New York, and on the west by the state of Michigan.
 The lake is named after the Erie tribe of Native Americans who originally lived along its southern shore.

-Ohio Magazine chose Vermilion, Ohio at the "Best Port Stroll" in Ohio.
 The wealth of attractions so close to protected dockage makes Vermilion a very popular cruising destination.
 Rare is the port of call with as much to offer.

 Several Vermilion marinas and boating supply stores cater to your nautical needs.
-The Vermilion Marine Business Association members offer a wide array of services to meet the needs of the boating public.

 The Vermilion Port Authority invites you to visit our Vermilion Public Guest Docks.
 You are in the center of Vermilion's historical district and within easy walking distance of many quaint specialty shops, groceries, ice, restaurants, fast food, historical homes, overnight accommodations, professional services and the Main Street Beach.